LordTony/MMBN3-Perfect/README.md

 - Re-battle the Omega Navis
   - I think I might just be able to steal a mod that does this already and reverse engineer that one.

+- Be able to feed more bug frags to the friendly viruses
+  - I think 1 and 5 are the options.
+  - Maybe a 10, 20, 30, 40, 50 and however_many_left

 ## Things that won't be changed, but is still tempting